 Green Passion Industries is actually opening a store next week in Millburn under the name Garden State Hemp.

-Budding Biz in the Hemp Market
+Budding Businesses in the Hemp Market

-They sold quite a variety of products at the hemp market including CBD products, a range of glass pipes made by local craftspeople, smoke trays, rolling trays, and little mats with intricate geometric designs made by a company called Mood Mats from recycled wetsuits that protects a table from potential damage.
+They sold quite a variety of products at the hemp market, including CBD products, a range of glass pipes made by local craftspeople, smoke trays, rolling trays, and little mats with intricate geometric designs made by a company called Mood Mats from recycled wetsuits that protects a table from potential damage.